dgaydukov/cert-spring5/files/spring5.md

     <version>2.24.3</version>
   </dependency>
 ```
-Now if you run the same code as above (from example with logbak) you will get this output
+Now if you run the same code as above (from example with `logback-classic`) you will get this output
 ```
 logger => class org.apache.logging.slf4j.Log4jLogger
 20:15:47.474 [main] ERROR com.java.app.App - error